JPLee01/pandas-project/README.md

 plt.ylabel("Frequency of Occurrence", fontsize=12)
 plt.legend(loc='upper right')
 plt.title("Species Sepal Width", fontsize=18)
-#The tight_layout command is used to fit the Plot within the Figure
 plt.tight_layout()
 plt.savefig("Visualisations/Histrogram Comparing the Frequency of Sepal Width of Each of the Species.png") plt.show()